Eugene Oregon Real Estate Blog by Craig Tomlinson

 A condominium project in Eugene.

-Bob Nelson, a friend of mine, represents the seller on this nice apartment complex.
-They’re well priced and would make a great deal if you’re looking for beds.
+These apartments made a great deal if you were looking for beds.
 Apartments don’t change hands that often in Eugene Springfield, but we’ve seen several deals this year.
 At a cap rate of over 7%, they’re not a bad deal.
 For 72 units, the asking price is 3.34 Mm.
 If you’d like more information, give me a call 517-6543.

 72 Units for sale in Springfield